Junetoltol/Junetoltol/README.md

 ### Secure Dynamic Edge AI — Planned for Fall 2026

-This team project will explore multi-sensor verification and quantization robustness on Raspberry Pi.
+This team project will explore multi-sensor verification and quantization robustness on Raspberry Pi or Jetson.
 The repository will remain private during development.
+Now we are searching references and studying.

 ## Completed experiments